 Fundraising and Events Coordinator

-We are seeking an energetic , self-driven volunteer to assist in establishing, project managing and executing our fundraising activities throughout the year.
+We are seeking an energetic, self-driven volunteer to assist in establishing, project managing and executing our fundraising activities and events throughout the year.
+Events are typically held in and around Ridgefield, CT.

-Collect, and keep track of monetary pledges across social media for every animal we pull off the Animal Care Centers of NYC lists.
+Collect and keep track of monetary pledges across social media for every animal we pull various high kill shelters (e.g., pledges made on Twitter or Facebook).

 Social Media and Marketing Assistant